open-access-policies/streaming/_privacy_policies/prv_pol_001.md

 - Special consent requirements for features like live streaming or direct messaging
 - Implementation of COPPA Compliance Procedure (PRV-PROC-003) for systematic verifiable parental consent processing

+**Heightened Scrutiny for Child-Appealing Features:** Given that platform features such as gamified gifts and certain content genres may be inherently appealing to an under-13 audience, the Company commits to implementing robust age-assurance mechanisms beyond simple self-attestation.
+This is to mitigate the risk of having 'actual knowledge' of underage users on a general audience platform and to ensure the most protective stance regarding COPPA compliance obligations.

 **3.6 Data Accuracy and Quality (PIPEDA Principle 6)**

 Personal information must be accurate, complete, and up-to-date: